ZepengW/GMC-Enhance/README.md

 These adjustments are particularly useful for live streams or videos with unbalanced audio.

-### 3. Shortcuts
+### 3. Shortcuts (Global & Customizable)

-GMC-Enhance supports the following keyboard shortcuts for efficient media control:
+GMC-Enhance supports the following keyboard shortcuts for fast, interruption‑free media control.
+You can remap them in Chrome's extension shortcut settings.

 | Action                  | Shortcut            | Description                                                                                                      |
 |-------------------------|---------------------|------------------------------------------------------------------------------------------------------------------|